randogs/WD-SEATWORK4/readme.md

 - What is the project
   unique and engaging design theme for my landing page and feature pages
 - Whats the purpose
-- the purpose would be showcasing may features and a landing page in my website
+  the purpose would be showcasing may features and a landing page in my website
 - What are key components
   landing page, features
-- What technology used and how it is used
-- html, css, java script
+- What technology used and how it is used html, css, java script

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- animations
-- Transactional
+- graphic designs

 ### Technology
 <!-- TODO: List of Technology Used -->